LoganTann/redbeansoup-bot/README.md

 # Redbeansoup-bot

+> **Important note** :
+> The current online bot runs this code, but a rewrite is planned at https://github.com/LoganTann/redbeansoup-v2
+> No features will be added in this repo, only bug fixes

 Actually, port of the Descalendrier website into a discord bot.

 It uses the API created by [@JiveOff](https://github.com/jiveoff) to collect calendar data, and Discordeno lib as the bot framework.

 ## Run Bot from command line